Excel 2010: Back up the file to another partition at the same time

-If you work with Excel on an extensive Workbook, and would like this to be on the safe side with every save process automatically additionally on one other Partition secure, this is with a little VBA-Skript possible.
+If you work with Excel on an extensive Workbook, and would like this to be on the safe side with every save process Automatically additionally on one other Partition secure, this is with a little VBA-Skript possible.
 To do this, the master file must then be saved as a workbook with a macro.

 Once you have started Excel, you can use the key combination Alt + F11 in the VBAEnvironment (Visual Basic for Applications).